 - Curriculum.
 Colorado Law's business law curriculum prepares graduates for careers at law firms, corporations, nonprofit organizations, and governmental agencies.
 Students receive a broad-based legal education in addition to specialized courses and practicum opportunities.

 Colorado Law's nationally known faculty teach legal foundation courses, a wide variety of specialized electives, and clinics for practical experience.

-- Dean Philip Weiser has worked to fortify Colorado Law's strength in telecommunications and technology law, establishing the Journal on Telecommunications & High Technology Law and the Silicon Flatirons Center for Law, Technology, and Entrepreneurship.
-Prior to academia, Professor Weiser served as senior counsel to the Assistant Attorney General in charge of the Antitrust Division at the U.S. Department of Justice.
+- Professor Philip Weiser has worked to fortify Colorado Law's strength in telecommunications and technology law, establishing the Colorado Technology Law Journal (formerly the Journal on Telecommunications and HIgh Technology Law) and the Silicon Flatirons Center for Law, Technology, and Entrepreneurship.
+Prior to academia, Professor Weiser served as senior counsel to the assistant attorney general in charge of the Antitrust Division at the U.S. Department of Justice.

-- Professor Brad Bernthal leads the Entrepreneurial Law Clinic and Technology Law & Policy Clinic.
-He also leads the Entrepreneurship Initiative for the Silicon Flatirons Center.
+- Professor Brad Bernthal leads the Entrepreneurial Law Clinic and the Entrepreneurship Initiative for Silicon Flatirons.
 Professor Bernthal's research focuses on the areas of spectrum and public safety communications policy.

 - Professor Erik Gerding specializes in securities and banking.

 - Professor Ted Fiflis is an expert in securities law and accounting, and the author of the widely used casebook, Accounting Issues For Lawyers.